-Whatcom Community College complies with federal and state laws specifically requiring that the College does not discriminate on the basis of race, color, creed, national origin, religion, sex (including pregnancy and parenting status), disability, veteran status, sexual orientation, gender identity or expression, genetic information, marital status or age in its programs or services.
-The following person has been designated to handle inquiries regarding the non-discrimination policies and Title IX compliance: Director for Human Resources, 237 W. Kellogg Road, Bellingham, WA 98226, 360.383.3400.
-WCC publications are available in alternate formats upon request by contacting the disability support services office at 360.383.3080; VP 360.255.7182.
+Whatcom Community College does not discriminate on the basis of race, color, national origin, religion, sex, disability, honorably discharged veteran or military status, sexual orientation, genetic information or age in its programs and activities.
+The following person has been designated to handle inquiries regarding the non-discrimination policies: Director for Human Resources, 237 W. Kellogg Road, Bellingham, WA 98226, 360.383.3400.
+For Title IX compliance, contact: Vice President for Educational Services, 237 W. Kellogg Road, Bellingham, WA 98226, 360.383.3070.
+WCC publications are available in alternate formats upon request by contacting the Disability Support Services Office at 360.383.3080; VP 360.255.7182.

-Accommodations for completing the application process are available to persons with disabilities by contacting the human resources office.
+Accommodations for completing the application process are available to persons with disabilities by contacting the Human Resources Office.
 The College employs only lawfully authorized alien workers or US citizens.
 Verification of employment eligibility as specified by US Immigration and Customs Enforcement (ICE), the investigative branch of the Department of Homeland Security (DHS), is required of all new employees.
 In accordance with RCW 10.97.050, a criminal and educational background check will only be initiated when an applicant becomes a semi-finalist.
 Whatcom Community College maintains a smoke-free environment.
-Information related to campus safety may be obtained from the WCC website at whatcom.edu.
+Information related to campus safety may be obtained from the WCC website at www.whatcom.ctc.edu.